 Google has a video, “The 7 Steps of Machine Learning,” that goes into more detail if you want to check it out.
 GovLoop also has a free 10-minute training course, "How to Get Started with Machine Learning," about machine learning and its applications in government, including best practices to help you get started.

 Case discovery is an example of how machine learning can provide guidance to help workers understand all the information that exists, so they can apply it toward decision-making.
-When we talk about how Traverse can read a case file “like a social worker would,” we’re talking about machine learning: case discovery relies on machine learning to read, analyze, and extract the key topics, events, connections, and entities in a case.
+When we talk about how Traverse can read a case file “like a social worker would,” we’re talking about machine learning: case discovery relies on machine learning to read, analyze, and extract the key concepts, events, and connections in a case.
+Our infographic "Artificial Intelligence in Social Services Explained" walks through the process.

 (Note: you’ll see this called out in a couple of places throughout this glossary because it’s so important to remember: no machine can ever replace a human’s ability to understand the complexities of each child welfare case.
 Technology can empower workers to discover elements of a case that might not have otherwise been found, but only a human can know what’s best for each child and family.)